merenlab/anvio.org/help/main/programs/anvi-split/index.md

   display: true
 ---

-Split an anvi&#x27;o pan or profile database into smaller, self-contained pieces.
-Provide either a genomes-storage and pan database or a profile and contigs database pair, and you&#x27;ll get back directories of individual projects for each bin  that can be treated as smaller anvi&#x27;o projects.
+Split an anvi&#x27;o pan or profile database into smaller, self-contained projects.
+Black magic..

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.